 Singers need more than a great singing voice and a distinct style to succeed in singing professions.
 Determination, perseverance, self-discipline, self-confidence, and the ability to face rejection are all traits that singers must develop.
 Communication and interpersonal skills are also important, as singers work with many different people, including managers, agents, recording label executives, and recording studio personnel.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), job opportunities for singers are expected to increase about 5% from 2012-2022, which is notably slower than the national average of 11%.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), job opportunities for singers are expected to increase about 6% from 2016-2026, which is around the national average of 7%.
 Those singers who are able to perform in a variety of ranges and styles are usually most successful in obtaining work.

 Alternate Career Options